 Our top core values are simple.
 We don’t believe in unnecessarily complicating things.

-- Be Respectful and Professional in your communications and behavior.
+- Be respectful and professional in your communications and behavior, and in compliance with the Platform Behavior Standards.

 - Be Ethical.
 Don’t intentionally mislead customers or Bugcrowd.
 It is your job to try and break both technology and business logic flaws, but when you find a weakness it is also your job to report it to be fixed – not exploit it.